12 steps to becoming an LGBT ally

-1. Sit – You may not realize it or you may be in blissful denial but you likely know someone who is LGBT.
-LGBT folks are not just characters in gleeful musicals or sit coms about modern families – we are your sisters, brothers, aunts, uncles, nieces, nephews mothers, fathers, daughters, sons, pastors, teachers, students, doctors, nurses, librarians and law makers – in other words we are your family and your Neighbor.
-Sit down for a while and think about the people in your life, what they add to your life and how you are called to be their friend and ally in a world that (more frequently than you may realize) relegates them to second class citizens, or worse, tells them again and again that they are worthless freaks to be fixed, shunned or even killed.
+1. Sit – You may not realize it or you may be in blissful denial, but you likely know someone who is LGBT.
+LGBT folks are not just characters in gleeful musicals or sit coms about modern families – we are your sisters, brothers, aunts, uncles, nieces, nephews mothers, fathers, daughters, sons, pastors, teachers, students, doctors, nurses, librarians and law makers – in other words we are your family and your neighbor.
+Sit down for a while and think about the people in your life, what they add to your life and how you are called to be their friend and ally in a world that (more frequently than you may realize) relegates them to second class citizens, or worse, tells them again and again that they are an abomination, of less sacred worth, deserving of fewer civil rights and maybe even worthy of a death sentence.
+The rejection almost always starts with poor theology and frequently results in deep self loathing that manifests in depression, self-abuse and higher rates of suicide than other folks.
 Sit with this knowledge and know you can make a difference, you can even save lives.

 2. Pray – Pray for courage to be vulnerable and the humility to be changed.
 Pray for eyes that can see, ears that can hear, a heart that can discern…